Initial Teacher Training

 How do I apply?

-You can apply for School Direct 2018-2019 at the end of October 2017.
+You can apply for School Direct 2019-2020 on 9th October 2018.
 You register and apply through the UCAS teacher training website – www.ucas.com/apply/teacher-training

 Details of our recruitment/school experience days are advertised on the Get Into Teaching website - https://getintoteaching.education.gov.uk